plauclair/AutodetectLanguage/README.md

 - **$session->languageDetectionFailed** returns *true* if fell back to default

 ## Configuration
-Set the language code for "default" language in Modules > Autodetect Language
+Set the language code for the "default" language in Modules > Autodetect Language.

 It is also possible to have the redirect happen only on the homepage by checking **Only detect language on homepage** in module settings.